jcb/vapor-project/Readme.md

 ## Summary

 Vapor project doing nothing, but it do right.
+Test jenkins practical lesson

 ```
 curl http://127.0.0.1:5000/sumit?a=1&b=2